morphkurt/bitmovin-akamai-analytics/README.md

 # Connect the Bitmovin Adaptive Streaming Player with Akamai Analytics

-The repo has been forked from bitmovin/bitmovin-player-akamai-analytics.
-Guide has been modified to reflect the latest Akamai documentation to integrate with generic javascript based player
+This is a guide how to integrate Akamai analytics with Bitmovin player

 ### Include the standard Akamai Analytics Plugin